Course Title: Methods in Design Research and Practice

 Upon successful completion of this course, you will be able to:

-2) Collaborate in critique to share ideas and insights with peers, and be reflectively critical of ones own work.
+CLO2: Collaborate in critique to share ideas and insights with peers and be reflectively critical of ones own work.

-3) Analyse key ideas from design theory with reference to their historical and contextual origins in order to frame future design and research activities.
+CLO3: Analyse key ideas from design theory and other fields relevant to a design research inquiry with reference to their historical and contextual origins in order to frame future design and research activities.

 Overview of Learning Activities

-You will be introduced to various modes of contemporary design and research practice.
+You will be introduced to various modes of contemporary design and research practice through variety of text and online sources to establish problems that design practice can seek to solve or explore.
 These practices will include readings, textual thematic analysis, concept diagramming, and analysis of design representational processes.
 You will be actively engaged in learning that involves a range of face to face and online activities such as lectures, tutorials, discussions, group and individual research, presentations, academic writing, peer review and associated design activities.
 You are encouraged and expected to contribute (in an ongoing manner) to tutorial discussions and to present your work and ideas in an open way for appraisal by peers.

 Overview of Learning Resources